draddo11/100-days-of-code/r2-log.md

 Got to start javascript for react developers by mosh  also downloaded a tutorial on javascript algorithms and data structures
 ## R2D29
 DID a section of the js for react devs and js algos
+##R2D30
+A month into  R2 OF THIS challenge ..downloaded a node js boook today to read ..will lwork on something more